dhanishgajjar/personal-website-v2/content/_index.md

 ---
-description: "Dhanish Gajjar is a Lisbon-based full stack developer with experience in Javascript, Swift, CSS, and React.
+description: "Dhanish Gajjar is a full stack JavaScript developer.
 He co-founded the BuildUpDevs community with Brian Clark in 2017."
 ---